 Border points

-Mongolia has a total of 46 border crossings, 14 of which are designated international entry points.
+Mongolia has a total of 39 border points, of which 24 operate on a regular basis.

 Chinggis Khaan International Airport

-The Chinggis Khaan International Airport, located 52 km from Ulaanbaatar, became operational in 2021, the midst of Covid-19 pandemic in 2021.
-The airport welcomed 934,000 passengers on 9,253 flights in 2022.
+The Chinggis Khaan International Airport, located 52 km from Ulaanbaatar, became operational in 2021.
+The airport welcomed more than 2 million passengers in 2024.
 It has a daily capacity to handle 139 flights or 12,000 passengers, with an annual capacity of 3 million passengers.

 Mongolia - China border crossing